 Knowing the difference between a watt (W) and a watt-hour (Wh) helps you understand the impact of your home energy use on your electric bill.
 You can also compare your home energy use to the energy generated with your Enphase microinverter system.
+Read on below or watch the video here.

 While watts and watt-hours are related terms, they are not the same thing.